kakao/kakao-recoteam-recsys-2022-challenge/README.md

 `submit` option determines the data we use to make ensemble.
 - If `--submit=False`  is set to true, it generates logits for internal validation.
 Otherwise, it generates logits for submission.

+> Note: In final submission, we employ weighted sum  when model ensemble. check `./notebook/run.py` for our emsemble logic

 `kind` option determines the target for recommendation results: `leader` and `final`. (`val` and `te` for internal validation)
 - If `--kind=leader`, it generates recommendation results on leaderboard sessions.
 - If `--kind=final`, it generates recommendation results on final sessions.
 - If `kind` is not set, it will default to `val`.